emard/ulx3s-misc/examples/eth/rmii/proj/README.md

 not printed here for clarity.

 Press BTN1 to send a fixed ARP reply.
 Green &#x1f7e9; LED should blink each time BTN1 is pressed.
+This packet should be received on other end using tcpdump:

     01:56:24.564032 ARP, Reply 192.168.18.128 is-at 00:40:00:01:02:03, length 52
             0x0000:  ffff ffff ffff 0040 0001 0203 0806 0001  .......@........